 If you are playing with a friend then you can work together on the enemies and compete to see who gets the better score.

 Snow Bros. is a little-known arcade port that has a Bubble Bobble vibe to it.
 Some may argue that it is more of a knock-off than an homage they expanded on a lot of o things

 The princess has been kidnapped and it’s up to Tom and Nick to rescue her.
 Instead of bubbles, you are equipped with snowballs.
 You entrap enemies by shooting them with snow until they are in one big snowball that you can launch into oblivion.

 Like Bubble Bobble the enemies get harder, there are tons of levels and similar power-ups to collect.
-But the game takes thing up a notch with epic and well thought out boss fights that will force you to work as a team.
+But the game takes things up a notch with epic and well-thought-out boss fights that will force you to work as a team.

 Chip ‘n Dale: Rescue Rangers

 After the success of DuckTales, what would be the next game based on afternoon cartoons to get a video game adaptation?